scylladb/scylladb/docs/operating-scylla/nodetool-commands/toppartitions.rst

 =============  =============================================================================================
 Parameter      Description
 =============  =============================================================================================
-Partition      The Partition Key, prefixed by the Keyspace and table (ks:cf) for Scylla 4.6 and later
+Partition      The Partition Key, prefixed by the Keyspace and table (ks:cf) for ScyllaDB 4.6 and later
 -------------  ---------------------------------------------------------------------------------------------
 Count          The number of operations of the specified type that occurred during the specified time period
 -------------  ---------------------------------------------------------------------------------------------